containers/quadlet/docs/Fileformat.md

 some options also affect details of how systemd is set up to run and interact with the container.

+The podman container will have the same name as the unit, but with a `systemd-` prefix.
+I.e. a `$name.container` file will create a `$name.service` unit and a `systemd-$name` podman container.

 There is only one required key, `Image` which defines the container image that should be run by the service.